alexdrean/wormhole/README.md

 - Congestion control (clients should be able to report when maximum throughput is reached)
 - All the configuration should be done in one file on server - config should be reloaded when saved
 - Support 1 to 1, 1 to N, N to 1, N to N modes
-- Clients should send from/listen on 127.1.0.1 (to not interfere with anything else)
+- Clients should send from/listen on 127.1.0.1 (to not interfere with anything else) and flows (connections) too ("video", "mavlink")
 - There should be no IP configuration: clients should have IDs (like "drone3", "gcs4")
 - Server should have a REST API to edit routes (so that a client could quickly request to be added to a flow)